fredbi/go-experiments/go-openapi/mono-repo.md

 ## plugin support
 * **`github.com/go-openapi/core/plugin`** [go.mod] - Pluggable feature facility based on hashicorp plugin

-Perhaps move the following one to go-openapi?
+Perhaps we should move the following one to go-openapi?
 For now, let's keep the tradition alive.
+Like so?
+* **`github.com/go-openapi/core/cmd/swagger`** ??[go.mod]

 ## go-swagger CLI

 A CLI tool that reunites all go-openapi features within a single tool with binary and docker distributions.